peteroupc/html3dutil/tutorials/shapes.md

 are added to a single ShapeGroup which represents the whole clock, as follows:

 * Clock: `ShapeGroup`
-    * Edge: Torus
-    * Front face: Disk
-    * Back face: Disk
+    * Edge, faces, 12 o'clock, center: Torus, two disks, two spheres
     * Hour hand: Capsule
     * Minute hand: Capsule
     * Seconds hand: Capsule
-    * 12 o'clock: Sphere
-    * Center: Sphere

 To create a shape group, call `new H3DU.ShapeGroup()`.
 To add a `Shape` object to the group, call `new H3DU.Shape(shape)`.
 Note that you can add only shapes or other shape groups, not meshes, to a shape group.